Thurnauer School of Music

 String Camerata

 An exciting first orchestral experience for intermediate string players.
-Students learn how to listen, follow a conductor, and use their voices collaboratively and effectively to create something beautiful.
-Students experience the joys of making music and performing together as a group in this small ensemble setting.
+Students enjoy making music and performing together as a group in this small ensemble setting.
+By audition.

 Thurnauer Symphony Orchestra